 Dissolved organic carbon (DOC) represents a biogeochemically important constituent of coastal waters, where it supports bacterial respiration.
-DOC concentrations were exceptionally high at the beginning of this study, exceeding 1000 μ M at all locations (Fig. 18).
-DOC subsequently decreased at most locations and remained fairly constant after summer 2013, with the exception of a brief increase in October 2014 (Fig. 18).
-Highest DOC concentrations tended to be found in the western portion of Baffin Bay (Fig. 18).
+DOC concentrations were exceptionally high at the beginning of this study, exceeding 1000 μM at all locations (Figure 17).
+DOC subsequently decreased at most locations and was lower, but variable through spring 2016 (Fig. 17).
+Thereafter, it appears as if DOC increased concurrent with the return of higher salinity conditions.
+Overall, highest DOC concentrations tended to be found in the western portion of Baffin Bay (Fig. 17).

-Dissolved oxygen (DO) displayed a clear seasonal pattern that can be linked to temperature, with lowest levels being observed in the warmer months and highest levels in winter (Fig. 19).
-In summer 2013, several instances of sub-hypoxic (<2 mg/l) bottom waters were observed.
-Yet in 2014, despite similarly high water temperatures, hypoxia was only observed in one location

-(Laguna Salada) in July (Fig. 19).
+Dissolved oxygen (DO) displayed a clear seasonal pattern that can be linked to temperature, with lowest levels being observed in the warmer months and highest levels in winter (Figure 18).
+In summer 2013, several instances of hypoxic (<2 mg/l) bottom waters were observed.
+Yet in 2014, despite similarly high water temperatures, hypoxia was only observed in one location (Laguna Salada) in July (Fig. 18).
 The overall higher bottom DO levels in summer 2014 compared to summer 2013 may have been due to strong mixing (and less stratification; Fig. 7) in summer 2014.
-Hypoxia was observed again in May-June 2015, this time at the upper Alazan site coinciding with very low salinity conditions (Figs. 5, 19).
-No clear spatial patterns are evident (Fig. 19).
+Hypoxia was observed again in May-June 2015, but only at the upper Alazan site coinciding during very low salinity conditions (Figs. 5, 18).
+Likewise, hypoxia was observed on two dates during summer 2017, but only at the Laguna Salada site (Fig. 18).